-Once you’re done with your embroidery, you’ve most likely put a ton of hard work into it and spent hours stitching.
+Once you’re done with your hand embroidery, you’ve most likely put a ton of hard work into it and spent hours stitching.
 Naturally, you’ll want the back of it to look just as good as the front!
-Here are two easy ways you can secure the fabric and back an embroidery hoop.
+Here are two different ways you can secure the fabric and back an embroidery hoop.

 This post is one of many posts about how to embroider.